helloworld1812/paychex-ruby-gem/README.md

 ## Future

 - Pending collection APIs for workers
   - laborassignments
   - locations
-    - jobs

 - All other APIs which do inserts or updates.

 - Give all static dropdown options as collection or constants
   - workerType
   - employmentType
   - exemptionType
   - sex
   - statusType
   - statusReason - values are based on statusType
   - legalIdType

 - Fix usage of application/x-www-form-urlencoded content type for auth
 - Make host and endpoint URLs support staging and production servers based on